 Table of Contents

 Your top priority for hiring a lawyer should be finding one with experience that is relevant to your case.
-At Wilson Kehoe Winingham, we have decades of experience in Indianapolis successfully navigating all types of personal injury cases.
+At Wilson Kehoe Winingham, we have decades of experience in Indianapolis, successfully navigating all types of personal injury cases.
 We also limit the number of cases we take to ensure that every client is a priority and given the attention they deserve.
-What’s more, we have the litigation experience you’re looking for in case a settlement can’t be agreed upon.
-Lastly, with our free, no-obligation consultations, there’s no reason to go it alone.
+We also have the litigation experience you need if both sides do not settle.
+Finally, with our free, no-obligation consultations, there’s no reason to do it alone.

-This is a common concern for people who have suffered a personal injury, especially if the medical bills have already started piling up.
+Cost is a common concern for people who have suffered a personal injury, especially if the medical bills have already started piling up.
 The last thing you need right now is additional financial stress.
-At WKW, our lawyers work on a contingency basis—we only get paid if you receive a settlement—meaning there is no up-front cost to you.
-This is an agreed-upon percentage of the settlement, determined prior to us taking on the case.
+At WKW, our lawyers work on a contingency basis—we only get paid if you receive a settlement—meaning there is no up-front cost.
+Your final cost will be an agreed-upon percentage of the settlement, determined before taking on the case.

 While there can be certain exceptions, the statute of limitations in Indiana for a personal injury claim is two years from the date of the injury-causing incident.

 This is not an easy question to answer, but one that is—understandably—always asked.
 It’s natural to want to know what you’re getting into.
-While it depends on the complexity of the case, it can typically take two to three years from start to finish.
-This is another reason to make sure you select an attorney you not only have confidence in, but also one you’re comfortable working with, as the process will take time.
+While it depends on the case’s complexity, it can typically take two to three years from start to finish.
+Selecting an attorney you have confidence in and are comfortable working with is essential, as the process will take time.

 As the victim of a personal injury, you may feel like the last thing you need is another thing on your plate.
-Making the effort of engaging in a lawsuit may seem overwhelming.
-And with medical bills likely piling up, the last thing you need is another big expense.
-While it’s true that filing a personal injury claim will require time on your part, the results could be you getting your life back on track.
+Making an effort to engage in a lawsuit may seem overwhelming.
+And with medical bills likely piling up, the last thing you need is another significant expense.
+While it’s true that filing a personal injury claim will require time, the results could be you getting your life back on track.

-It’s a shame that some victims are too intimidated to contact and work with an attorney, leaving them with either nothing or a paltry settlement tossed out by the insurance company.
-WKW’s experienced team of Indianapolis personal injury lawyers will work with you on a contingency basis, meaning there’s no upfront, out-of-pocket cost to you.
+Unfortunately, some victims are too intimidated to contact and work with an attorney, leaving them with nothing or a paltry settlement tossed out by the insurance company.
+WKW’s experienced team of Indianapolis injury lawyers will work with you on a contingency basis, meaning there’s no upfront, out-of-pocket cost to you.
 We only collect legal fees if you receive a favorable settlement.

 Let WKW put our experience to work for you.
 Contact us for your free case evaluation.